The Treasure of the Sierra Madre (film): In popular culture

 Fred C. Dobbs appears in the Looney Tunes short 8 Ball Bunny, delivering his signature phrase: "Say, pardon me, but could you help out a fellow American who's down on his luck?".

 Fred C. Dobbs is referred to in various episodes of The Many Loves of Dobie Gillis.

 The Fallout: New Vegas expansion pack Dead Money was inspired by the film.
 The expansion takes place in the Sierra Madre Casino, a pre-war casino which supposedly has a fortune in gold hidden in its vaults.
-It's stated that many wasteland prospectors died looking for the treasure.
-At the end of the expansion, the player finds the gold but is forced to leave almost all of it behind, as it's too heavy to carry while they escape.
+It is stated that many wasteland prospectors died looking for the treasure.
+At the end of the expansion, the player finds the gold but is forced to leave almost all of it behind, as it is too heavy to carry while they escape.